Ruddington WI

 Come along and hear all about King Henry VIII's

-ill-fated flag ship, the 'Mary Rose'.
+ill-fated flag ship, the 'Mary Rose'

-Now the days are lengthening and life is beginning to stir in the garden, there should be an interesting display of flowers for 'flower of the month'.
+'flower of the month'.
 The coins that are placed on the preferred blooms is collected during the year and goes towards the work of ACWW.
 (The Associated Countrywomen of the World) It helps to fund projects which enable women overseas to develop personal skills and businesses that provide income for their homes and families.

 Monthly Meeting: Wednesday 11 January 2023